Solar Home Heating Systems

 1. Solar Water Heaters

-A solar water heater, also known as solar hot water systems, is generally used for showering, bathing, and washing laundry.
+A solar water heater, also known as a solar hot water system, is generally used for showering, bathing, and washing laundry.
 It relies on solar collectors to convert sunlight into heat, which is transferred to the water in your home.
-As the sun beats down on the collectors—or insulated containers with dark colored absorbers—they heat up, warming the water that passes through them.
-Then, this water flows to a storage tank to await usage.
+The sun beats down on the collectors, or insulated containers with dark colored absorbers.
+They then heat up, warming the water that passes through them.
+This water flows to a storage tank to await usage.

 2. Solar Pool Heaters